 Hemophilia A; Classic hemophilia; Factor VIII deficiency; Hemophilia B; Christmas disease; Factor IX deficiency; Bleeding disorder - hemophilia

-Hemophilia refers to a group of bleeding disorders in which blood clotting takes a long time.
+Hemophilia refers to a group of bleeding disorders in which blood clotting takes a longer time than normal.

 There are two forms of hemophilia: